-Nuclear data evaluation and uncertainty propagation
+Nuclear data evaluation and uncertainty quantification

 Total Monte Carlo (TMC) is a method to propagate nuclear data uncertainties to different applications, such as fission reactors, fusion reactors and shielding applications.

 The basic idea is to use a state-of-the-art nuclear model code like TALYS and randomize the input parameters within a reasonable range.
 This range may be defined as fixed.
-Alternativelly a feedback-loop may be used, which compares the resulting calculated cross sections with the existing data-set in the EXFOR database of nuclear reaction data, in order to decide whether the current parameter set leads to acceptable results.
+Alternatively a feedback-loop may be used, which compares the resulting calculated cross sections with the existing data-set in the EXFOR database of nuclear reaction data, in order to decide whether the current parameter set leads to acceptable results.

 In this way several hundred possible cross-section datasets are generated.
-TENDL is the TALYS Evaluated Nuclear data library.
+TENDL is the TALYS Evaluated Nuclear Data Library.

 These datasets are, after proper formatting, feed into a simulation code for the system (e.g. a reactor).
-In this way the macroscopic parameters and their corresponding uncertainties are calculated in direct dependence of basic nuclear physics input parameter.
-Since this is done "event-by-event" (parameter-set by parameter-set) the results are traceable back to the input data opening up for sensitivity analysis, studies of correlations, etc.
+In this way the macroscopic parameters and their corresponding uncertainties are calculated in direct dependence of basic nuclear physics input parameters.
+Since this is done “event-by-event” (parameter-set by parameter-set) the results are traceable back to the input data opening up for sensitivity analysis, studies of correlations, etc.